 The Halachic Basis: Why Proper Affixing Is Essential

+The core practical point is straightforward: once the mezuzah is no longer properly affixed to the doorway, that doorway is no longer fulfilling the mitzvah of mezuzah.
+That is why prompt action matters.
+The longer the mezuzah remains off the doorpost, the longer the mitzvah remains unfulfilled in that entrance.
 For those concerned about whether a mezuzah can become invalid even before it falls, our article on mezuzah becoming pasul explains how internal defects can develop over time.
 And our discussion of what makes a mezuzah invalid addresses many of the practical scenarios families encounter.

 What to Do When a Mezuzah Falls: Practical Steps